realtux/exa/readme.md

 - **views**
 *contains view templates for traditional non-async frontends. use `res.render(path, variables)` instead of `res.send()` in your api logic.*

+- **websocket**
+*contains files that represent websocket connection entrypoints. see docs for proper format.*

 ---

 ### modularity options